Ecommerce Personalization Blog

-In 2019 there is now compelling evidence that Click and Collect is a mandatory fulfillment model for retail and grocery eCommerce.
+In Q2 2020, Target increased pick-up sales by 60% and Drive Up sales by an incredible 700%+.
+It is compelling proof that click and collect is becoming a mandatory fulfillment model for retail and grocery eCommerce.

 This guide will break down how top retailers are using Click and Click (or buy online, pickup in store strategies).
 We will go over statistics, as well as click and collect benefits as part of a wider omnichannel retailing strategy.
 Finally, we will share challenges and best practices for a successful Click and Collect service.

 What is the Click and Collect Model?

 Click and Collect is an omni-channel retail strategy where shoppers buy online and pick up in store.

 Currently, the model is more prevalent in Europe - especially France and the UK.
 However, as US retailers continue to become more customer centric, they are adopting click and collect functionality.